 In addition, the committee has supported a wide variety of initiatives aimed at building a more diverse and inclusive firm, industry and community, as detailed below.

 Recruitment, Professional Development and Mentoring

 The recruitment, development and mentorship of diverse attorneys are hallmarks of the firm’s diversity commitment.
-On the recruitment side, the firm has added 10 diverse attorneys and three diverse law clerks in just the last two years.
-The addition of lawyers at various stages of their careers, from seasoned partners to junior law clerks, provides opportunities for mentorship and professional development that are unique and valuable.
+On the recruitment side, the firm is committed to providing opportunities for lawyers at various stages of their careers, from seasoned partners to junior law clerks, to join our team.
 The Diversity & Inclusion Committee plays an important part in facilitating these opportunities.

 Professional development programming within the firm is highly customized, with monthly legal educational programs that are developed and presented by the firm’s lawyers covering a range of topics and disciplines – ultimately, rendering better-rounded and prepared attorneys and legal support staff.
 Many of these programs are presented by the firm’s women and diverse attorneys, providing them with the opportunity to expand their internal networks and presentation skills.
 In addition, many of these programs are converted into client seminars which are presented in-house for clients at no charge to provide continuing legal education and other credits as needed.

 Business development programs and coaching help to provide the opportunity for attorneys to begin to build their practices, connect more effectively with their contacts and identify their personal action plans for future success.
 These efforts also include promoting the firm’s attorneys as thought leaders for speaking and writing opportunities with outside organizations.